 Note: It is not an acceptable accommodation if a student is denied the opportunity to participate in physical education classes.

 Known Name and Pronouns: Gender-diverse students have the right to be addressed by a name and pronouns corresponding to their gender identity, regardless of whether the student has obtained a court-ordered name or gender change.
 (See Appendix E for an extensive list of pronouns related to gender identity.)

 Grand Erie students who wish to use inclusive language in our schools and worksites should be supported to do so.
 For example, some gender-diverse students do not feel included in the “he or she” binary; an increasingly common and accepted strategy is to use “they/them” as a gender-neutral singular pronoun, as this document often does.

 Dress Codes: Gender-diverse students have the right to wear clothing that corresponds to their gender identity, or that is gender neutral.School dress codes should be flexible enough to accommodate all students.

 Field Trips: Field trips that involve over-night accommodations should be treated with sensitivity and on a case-by-case basis.
 Gender-diverse students have the right to be accommodated in a manner that corresponds to their gender identity and considers safety; allowing for single room accommodations if necessary.

 Confidentiality.
 If, and when, gender-diverse students decide to disclose their gender identity, principals will support them by whatever means necessary, especially with respect to treatment by others.

-Note: While parents have the rights and responsibilities for most educational decisions related to their children, in some cases parents might be unaware of their child’s gender identity at school; in these cases, staff will honour students’ wishes with respect to confidentiality.
+NOTE: While parents/caregivers have the rights and responsibilities for most educational decisions related to their children, in some cases parents/caregivers might be unaware of their child’s gender identity at school; in these cases, staff will honour students’ wishes with respect to confidentiality.

 Report Cards/IEPs: Gender-diverse students have the right to request name and gender changes on report cards/IEPs without proof of change of birth certificate.